Eat the Whales!

 3. Watch Water Go Down

-Cheerful dinner plate with tiny adorable whale
+Cheerful dinner plate with a tiny adorable smiling cartoon whale model in the center

 Little Questions from Big Brains